andi-nl/ANDI-frontend/README.md

 ```

 Adjust this file according to your local settings.
 You can update the `DEFAULT_FROM_EMAIL`
 to your own email address.
-The `OCPU_HOST` should be a string containing the IP address
-reported by the OCPU docker (see below).
+The other settings can be kept as they are in the example.

 Initialize database
 ```